National School of Public Administration (Poland)

-The National School of Public Administration (Polish: Krajowa Szkoła Administracji Publicznej, abbreviated as KSAP) was established in 1990 by the Tadeusz Mazowiecki government.
+The National School of Public Administration named after the President of the Republic of Poland, Lech Kaczyński (Polish: Krajowa Szkoła Administracji Publicznej im.
+Prezydenta Rzeczypospolitej Polskiej Lecha Kaczyńskiego, abbreviated as KSAP) was established in 1990 by the Tadeusz Mazowiecki government.
 An inspiration for its founders was the French École nationale d’administration.
 The aim of the school is to train civil servants for the public administration of the Republic of Poland.
 The school is located in Warsaw.